 Some numbers are clear.
-Leads, Sales, Life-Time-Value of a customer etc. But there are a few aspects, such as monitoring employee satisfaction, community opinion that are a little harder to tie a number to.
+Leads, Sales, Life-Time-Value of a customer, etc. But there are a few aspects, such as monitoring employee satisfaction, community opinion that is a little harder to tie a number to.

-There is some creative thinking that is required in order to develop a clear picture of overall brand performance from a holistic viewpoint.
+There is some creative thinking required to develop a clear picture of overall brand performance from a holistic viewpoint.

 You may wonder why there is so much emphasis on tracking employee satisfaction when conducting a brand audit.
 It’s simple, as Herb Kelleher (Founder and Former CEO of Southwest Airlines) States “Your people come first, and if you treat them right, they’ll treat the customers right.”

 Employees drive performance.
 They are responsible for developing products and engaging customers.
 Whether through the ads they create, the sales calls, customer service center, and by many other means they establish themselves as the backbone of the company.

 Businesses can understand the strength of their brand, solely based on whether or not employees have bought into the system.
 The first sign a shift in thinking is required.